benpurdy/js-ray-caster/README.md

 ### Building

 There are two build types `dev` and `dist` for development mode or distribution mode.
 Development mode leaves all the source files un-minified and un-concatenated.
 Distribution mode strips out all debug messages, minifies the files, and combines them into a single .js file.
+The default mode is `dev` so you can build like this:

-	grunt dev
+	grunt

-or..
+Or to do a minified 'release' build:

 	grunt dist

-**IMPORTANT NOTE:** The build process will delete both the `public` and `build` folders each time it's run to keep things tidy so don't put important stuff in either of those locations.
+**IMPORTANT NOTE:** To keep things tidy, the build process will **delete** both the `public` and `build` folders each time it's run.
+Don't put important stuff in either of those locations!

 ### Running the game